lee-cha-dev/ollama_chat_app/README.md

   * Add two variables in this file:
   * OLLAMA_EXE_PATH = '/path/to/the/ollama.exe'
   * LLAMA2_MODEL = 'llama2:13b'
-    * This needs to be the name of the model downloaded & wanted to run
+    * This needs to be the name of a downloaded model

 The application will run http://localhost:11434 to host the LLM and use http://localhost:11434/api/generate to generate responses.